1993–94 Utah Jazz season: Off-season

+Regular season

-The Jazz played competitive basketball with a 22–8 start to the regular season, but then lost five of their next six games, and held a 31–18 record at the All-Star break.
+With the addition of Spencer and Chambers, the Jazz played competitive basketball with a 22–8 start to the regular season, but then lost five of their next six games, and later on held a 31–18 record at the All-Star break.
 At mid-season, the team traded Jeff Malone to the Philadelphia 76ers in exchange for All-Star guard Jeff Hornacek.
-With the addition of Hornacek, the Jazz posted a ten-game winning streak between February and March, and won nine of their final eleven games, finishing in third place in the Midwest Division with a 53–29 record, and earning the fifth seed in the Western Conference; the team made their eleventh consecutive trip to the NBA playoffs.
+With the addition of Hornacek, the Jazz posted a 10-game winning streak between February and March, and won eight of their final nine games of the season.
+The Jazz finished in third place in the Midwest Division with a 53–29 record, and earned the fifth seed in the Western Conference; the team qualified for the NBA playoffs for the eleventh consecutive year.

-Karl Malone averaged 25.2 points, 11.5 rebounds and 1.5 blocks per game, and joined the list in all-time points scored topping the 19,000 point mark, while John Stockton averaged 15.1 points, 12.6 assists and 2.4 steals per game, as both players were named to the All-NBA First Team.
-In addition, Chambers played a sixth man role off the bench, providing the team with 11.2 points and 4.1 rebounds per game, while Spencer averaged 8.6 points and 8.3 rebounds per game, and Tyrone Corbin contributed 8.0 points and 1.2 steals per game.
-Meanwhile, Jay Humphries contributed 7.5 points per game, David Benoit provided with 6.5 points and 4.7 rebounds per game, and second-round draft pick Bryon Russell contributed 5.0 points per game.
+Karl Malone averaged 25.2 points, 11.5 rebounds, 4.0 assists, 1.5 steals and 1.5 blocks per game, and joined the list in all-time points scored topping the 19,000 point mark, while John Stockton averaged 15.1 points, 12.6 assists and 2.4 steals per game, as both players were named to the All-NBA First Team.
+In addition, Hornacek provided the team with 14.6 points and 3.9 assists per game in 27 games after the trade, while Chambers played a sixth man role off the bench, averaging 11.2 points and 4.1 rebounds per game, and Spencer provided with 8.6 points and 8.3 rebounds per game.
+Meanwhile, Tyrone Corbin contributed 8.0 points and 1.2 steals per game, Jay Humphries contributed 7.5 points per game, David Benoit provided with 6.5 points and 4.7 rebounds per game, and rookie small forward, and second-round draft pick Bryon Russell averaged 5.0 points per game.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Malone and Stockton were both selected for the 1994 NBA All-Star Game, as members of the Western Conference All-Star team, while Russell was selected for the inaugural NBA Rookie Game, as a member of the Phenoms team.
 Malone also finished tied in seventh place in Most Valuable Player voting, while Stockton finished tied in eleventh place.

-In the Western Conference First Round of the 1994 NBA playoffs, the Jazz lost Game 1 to the 4th-seeded San Antonio Spurs on the road, 106–89, but managed to win the next three games, thus the series.
-In the Western Conference Semi-finals, they took a 3–0 series lead over the 8th-seeded Denver Nuggets.
-However, the Jazz would lose the next three games to the Nuggets, then finally win Game 7 and advance to the next round.
-In the Western Conference Finals, they lost in five games to the Houston Rockets.
-The Rockets would go on to defeat the New York Knicks in seven games in the 1994 NBA Finals, winning their first ever NBA championship.

 The Jazz finished third in the NBA in home-game attendance, with an attendance of 814,502 at the Delta Center during the regular season.
-Following the season, Corbin was traded to the Atlanta Hawks, and Mark Eaton retired after missing the entire regular season due to a back injury.